nejci/data-generator-lin-sep/README.md

 # data-generator-lin-sep
 An artificial data generator with a control over linear separability.

-See examples.m to get started.
+See file "examples.m" to get started.